rei/rei-cedar-docs/docs/patterns/notifications/README.md

 ##### Status Notifications as an overlay
 The concise messages contained within Status Notifications are not required for a user to interact with and may open unexpectedly, these Notifications should not be blocking.
 Opening in an overlay may disrupt and confuse or not be seen at all by users at some breakpoints.

+- **Must**
+  - Not block page content
+  - Return user focus to a logical location.
+  - If moving focus to the notification, the notification
+    - Must provide At least one focusable UI element (i.e. Close button, primary button)
+    - content container must be dismissible
+    - On dismiss, must return focus to the next logical location in the page flow
+- **Should**
+  - Be used for short messages to confirm an action
+- **Should not**
+  - Contain interactive controls if notification is displayed as an overlay
+  - Open as a blocking overlay window**
+- **May**
+  - appear as a timed display.

 If opening a Status Notification consider the following:
 - A blocking window can introduce obstruction issues for people who have zoomed in browsers Or for users at smaller breakpoints